importpw/import/docs/namespaced-imports.md

  * Specific tags may be referenced by appending an `@<version>` to the end

-## Root imports
+## Top-level imports

 The [importpw][] GitHub organization houses the top-level namespace imports.
-A root import is implied when there is no `/` in the import path.
+A top-level import happens when there is no `/` in the import path.

 For example, the `assert` module includes functions that write simple unit testing scripts: